-We are currently recruiting for a Phase 3 potentially registrational trial for IO102-IO103, the IOB-013/KN-D18 trial, in combination with pembrolizumab in anti PD-1/PD-L1 treatment naïve patients with unresectable or metastatic melanoma. melanoma that we expect to fully enroll by the end of 2023.
+We are currently recruiting for In November 2023, we fully enrolled a Phase 3 potentially registrational trial for IO102-IO103, the IOB-013/KN-D18 trial, in combination with pembrolizumab in anti PD-1/PD-L1 treatment naïve patients with unresectable or metastatic melanoma that we expect to fully enroll by the end of 2023, melanoma.
 While the MM1636 trial investigated IO102-IO103 in combination with nivolumab, we have made the commercial decision to investigate IO102-IO103 in combination with pembrolizumab in the Phase 3 trial.
 Nivolumab and pembrolizumab are both IgG4 subclass antibodies that target the PD-1 receptor.
 In a comparative data analysis by Moser (Annals of Oncology 2020), researchers found no difference between the effectiveness of frontline pembrolizumab and nivolumab in patients with advanced melanoma.
 The Phase 3 trial also includes a concurrent evaluation of the initial participants to allow for an assessment of safety (a safety run-in) for the combination of IO102-IO103 and pembrolizumab.
 The pembrolizumab for this trial is being supplied by Merck pursuant to a Clinical Trial Collaboration and Supply Agreement that we entered into in September 2021.
-The independent data monitoring committee for the IOB-013/KN-D18 trial convened its second meeting in May 2023 to review safety data from the first 2286 randomized patients and recommended that the trial continue without modifications.
+The independent data monitoring committee for the IOB-013/KN-D18 trial convened its second third meeting in May September 2023 to review safety data from the first 86 randomized patients and recommended that the trial continue without modifications.

 We are also investigating the IO102-IO103 cancer vaccine in several other solid tumor indications.
 We are conducting a Phase 2 basket trial, the IOB-022 trial, which will enable us to investigate multiple first-line solid tumor indications treatment naïve patients for metastatic disease.
-This basket trial is designed to investigate the safety and efficacy of IO102-IO103 in combination with pembrolizumab in metastatic non-small cell lung cancer (NSCLC), adenocarcinoma histology, with PD-L1 TPS ≥ 50% (cohort A), recurrent and/or metastatic squamous cell carcinoma of the head and neck (SCCHN) with CPS ≥ 20 (cohort B), and metastatic urothelial bladder carcinoma (UBC) with CPS ≥ 10 (cohort C).
-We initiated the IOB-022 trial in April 2022 and as of April 12th, 2023, 30 patients are enrolled (22)24 in cohort A and 6 in cohort B and 2 in cohort C. We announced encouraging initial Consistent with the earlier reported data, results from the first June 12, 2023 for the IOB-022/KN-D38 Phase 1/2 study of IO102-IO103 in combination with pembrolizumab in metastatic NSCLC and recurrent and/or metastatic SCCHN continue to be encouraging.
-Of the 24 patients enrolled in the study in January 2023.
-Of the 10 patients enrolled, 9 cohort A, 17 were efficacy evaluable per protocol having received at least two full cycles of treatment.
-Among the 917 evaluable patients, 49 patients had a partial response while 45 had stable disease; one patient 3 patients had progressive disease.
-Of the 6 patients enrolled in cohort B, 5 were efficacy evaluable per protocol having received at least two full cycles of treatment.
-Among the 5 evaluable patients, 3 patients had a partial response while 2 patients had progressive disease.
+This basket trial is designed to investigate the safety and efficacy of IO102-IO103 in combination with pembrolizumab in patients with metastatic non-small cell lung cancer (NSCLC), adenocarcinoma histology, with PD-L1 TPS ≥ 50% (cohort A), or recurrent and/or metastatic squamous cell carcinoma of the head and neck (SCCHN) with CPS ≥ 20 (cohort B), and metastatic urothelial bladder carcinoma (UBC) with CPS ≥ 10 (cohort C).
+We initiated the IOB-022 trial in April 2022 and as of April 12th, August 21st, 2023, 30 42 patients are were enrolled (24 28 in cohort A and 6 14 in cohort B).
+Consistent with the earlier reported data, results from the June 12, 2023 for the IOB-022/KN-D38 Phase 1/2 study of IO102-IO103 in combination with pembrolizumab in metastatic NSCLC and or recurrent and/or metastatic SCCHN continue to be encouraging. encouraging as of August 2023.
+Of the 24 28 patients enrolled in cohort A, 17 18 were efficacy evaluable per protocol having received at least two full cycles of treatment.
+Among the 17 18 evaluable patients, 9 10 patients had a partial response as their best overall response while 5 had stable disease; disease and 3 patients had progressive disease.
+Of the 6 14 patients enrolled in cohort B, 5 6 were efficacy evaluable per protocol having received at least two full cycles of treatment.
+Among the 5 6 evaluable patients, 3 patients had a partial response as their best overall response while 2 3 patients had progressive disease.
 The safety profile observed to date in this study is consistent with prior clinical experience with IO102-IO103.
 We expect to report additional data from this study by the end of 2023.